felipecrs/docker-images/README.md

 - Docker image: [`ghcr.io/felipecrs/jenkins-agent-dind`](https://github.com/felipecrs/jenkins-agent-dind/pkgs/container/jenkins-agent-dind)

+> [!IMPORTANT]
+> This image used to be uploaded to Docker Hub as `felipecrs/jenkins-agent` but it no longer is.
+Please update to the new tag `ghcr.io/felipecrs/jenkins-agent-dind:latest`.

 ## Features

 - Based on **Ubuntu 22.04 Jammy Jellyfish**: a more common OS to run your builds.